omnetpp/docs.omnetpp.org/tictoc/index.md

 <img src="images/histogram.png">

-@nav{part5,part7}

 ## Part 7 - Parameter studies

-@tableofcontents

 ### 7.1 The goal

 We want to run the simulation with a different number of nodes, and see how the behavior of the network changes.
-With @opp you can do parameter studies, which are multiple simulation runs with different parameter values.
+With OMNeT++ you can do parameter studies, which are multiple simulation runs with different parameter values.

 We'll make the number of central nodes (the "handle" in the dumbbell shape) a parameter, and